large number os conditions that involve the parenchyma -implies inflammatory-fibrotic infiltration of the alveolar walls

 what is "asbestosis"?

 ILD with onset 20 years or more after exposure -no specific/effective therapy no role for corticosteroids

 highly fatal malignancy occurring 30-40 years after onset of asbestos exposure - no effective therapy -unrelated to pleural plaques.
 CA of pleura of the lungs

 benign pleural thickenings that are a marker of asbestos exposure

 what is hypersensitivity pneumonitis?

-what are the common antigens of hypersensitivity pneumonitis?
+what are the 3 forms of hypersensitivity pneumonitis?